- Clinical psychologists provide mental health care across a wide range of issues and populations.

 What is the role of a clinical psychologist?

-Clinical psychology is the most common form of psychology.
-If you close your eyes and imagine a psychologist, you’re likely to conjure up an image of a clinical psychologist.
+Clinical psychology is the most well-known branch of psychology.
+If you picture a psychologist, it is likely you’re imagining a clinical psychologist.

 Clinical psychologist job market trends

-As a career, clinical psychology is as interesting as it is rewarding.
-However, is this profession in demand?
+Clinical psychology is as interesting as it is rewarding, but is it in demand?

 Clinical psychologist salary insights